Hans Oster: Death

 Generalmajor Oster was arrested one day after the failed 20 July plot to assassinate Hitler.
-On 4 April 1945, the diaries of Admiral Canaris were discovered and in a rage upon reading them, Hitler ordered that all current and past conspirators—Oster among them—be executed.

-On 8 April 1945, Oster, Dietrich Bonhoeffer, Wilhelm Canaris, and other anti-Nazis were convicted and sentenced to death by an SS drumhead court-martial presided over by Otto Thorbeck.
-All three were hanged on the dawn of the next morning in the Flossenbürg concentration camp.
+On 4 April 1945, the diaries of Admiral Canaris were discovered, and in a rage upon reading them, Hitler ordered that all current and past conspirators—Oster among them—be executed.
+Oster, Dietrich Bonhoeffer, Wilhelm Canaris, and other anti-Nazis were convicted and sentenced to death by an SS drumhead court-martial presided over by Otto Thorbeck on 8 April 1945.
+All were hanged on the dawn of the next morning in the Flossenbürg concentration camp.
+Many members of Oster's family were also arrested, as were those of Goerdeler, von Tresckow, von Seydlitz, von Lehndorff, Schwerin von Schwanenfeld, Yorck von Wartenburg, von Moltke, Leber, von Kleist, and von Haeften—among many others—who all collectively suffered similar fates.

-Fabian von Schlabrendorff, one of the few senior anti-Nazis to survive the war, described Oster as "a man such as God meant men to be, lucid and serene in mind, imperturbable in danger".
+Schlabrendorff, one of the few senior anti-Nazis to survive the war, described Oster as "a man such as God meant men to be, lucid and serene in mind, imperturbable in danger".
+Historian Hans Mommsen likewise quipped that Oster "showed that it was still possible for a German officer to rise above his purely functional role and affirm his wider responsibilities, both to his country and as a human being," and that in doing so he acted "as a true patriot."

-Personal life

-Oster had two sons: one of them was a Oberleutnant who fought at Stalingrad.
-He committed suicide by putting a blanket over his head and shooting himself near the end of the siege.